Is Oracle Pruning the True Oracle?: Introduction

-A naive way to implement oracle pruning is by \textit{exhaustive search}: Try every possible mask combination and record the loss change; choose the mask that increases the least loss.
-Obviously, this is not practical because of too many pruning combinations, so many follow-up works use different approximation methods to approximate Eq.~(\ref{eq:oracle_pruning}) at the model level or the layer level~\cite{he2017channel,jiang2018efficient}.
-One prevailing idea in the literature is to use \textit{Taylor series} to expand Eq.~(\ref{eq:oracle_pruning}) (with approximations) and truncate the series after the second-order term,
+A naive way to implement oracle pruning is by exhaustive search: Try every possible mask and record the loss change; choose the mask that increases the least loss.
+Obviously, this is not practical due to the large number of pruning combinations, so many follow-up works use various approximation methods to approximate Eq.~(\ref{eq:oracle_pruning}) at the model or layer level~\citep{he2017channel,jiang2018efficient}.
+One prevailing idea in the literature is to use the Taylor series to expand Eq.~(\ref{eq:oracle_pruning}) (with approximations) and truncate the series after the second-order term,